uf-mil/mil/docs/development/python_style.md

 Getters and setters should be named in a way that clearly demonstrates which property is being set.
 For example, `get_weather()` and `set_weather()`.

+#### Function Length

+A function should roughly be **30 lines**.
+This is not a hard rule, but is a general rule to keep in mind when writing and reading functions.
+If you see a function longer than this, feel free to break it up if it makes sense.

 ### Typing
 **Please, whenever possible, add type annotations to your code.** Typing is a powerful feature of Python that helps others read and understand your code.